 1.2 Tomato-Based Chicken Pasta

-On the lighter side, tomato-based chicken pasta dishes are equally satisfying.
-Chicken Marinara is a staple that features spaghetti or another pasta variety enveloped in a rich tomato sauce, often enhanced with garlic, herbs, and spices.
-The zesty flavors of the sauce brighten up the dish, making it a popular choice for family dinners.
+on the lighter side, tomato versions are just as good.
+Chicken Marinara has spaghetti or other pasta in a rich tomato sauce with garlic, herbs, and spices. the tangy sauce brightens everything up, so it’s a great choice for dinners.

 Section 2: Key Ingredients in Italian Chicken Pasta